javimoya/newops/README.md

 kubectl port-forward ${SAMPLE_POD} 8090:8090 -n default
 http://localhost:8090/

+#### storage provisioner

+kubectl get pods nginx -n default

+ssh into this pod
+kubectl exec -it nginx -n default -- bash

+create a file inside /var/lib/www/html touch /var/lib/www/html/a

+ssh into second pod
+kubectl exec -it nginx2 -n default -- bash ls /var/lib/www/html/

+File is there.
+You can also delete the pod and recreate it.

 #### how to clean-up everything

 (I guess you want to skip this section)

+./storage-provisioner-remove.sh
 ./logging-remove.sh
 ./monitoring-remove.sh
 ./unbootstrap.sh $PROJECT